robotys/rain/post/welcome-to-rain.md

 ![Izwan Robotys Cute Face](/media/avatar.jpg)<br/>`Izwan Robotys`<br/><small>Kuala Lumpur</small>

 *ps: If you have any suggestion to further simplify Rain, please do so in github issues.
-Better yet: fork and pull request. <br> pps: Rain was released under <a href="https://en.wikipedia.org/wiki/MIT_License">MIT opensource</a> license.
+Better yet: fork and pull request. <br> pps: Rain was released under [MIT opensource](https://en.wikipedia.org/wiki/MIT_License) license.
 Have no fear of using it in any way whatsoever.*